The baby name Olivia transformed from lovely Shakespearean rarity to chart-topping favorite.

 Thanks to Liv for suggesting our Baby Name of the Day.

-Shakespeare used Olivia in his comedy Twelfth Night.
+William Shakespeare used the name Olivia in his comedy Twelfth Night.

 In fact, he may have invented the baby name Olivia – though it was in sparing use by the time the play was written around 1601.

 The Latin oliva means olive.
 There’s a series of Saint Olivas from ancient days.
-And, of course, Oliver was very much in use by Shakespeare’s time, and Olive was also heard.
+And, of course, the Bible tells us that Noah knew it was safe to land the ark when a dove returned carrying an olive leaf.
+Oliver was very much in use by Shakespeare’s time, and Olive was also heard for baby girls.

 Word play in Twelfth Night suggests the olive reference inspired the name’s choice.
 The phrase “hold the olive” refers to an olive branch, a traditional symbol of peace.